 Cash Account is offered by Wealthfront Brokerage LLC (“Wealthfront Brokerage”), a Member of FINRA/SIPC.
 Neither Wealthfront Brokerage nor any of its affiliates are a bank, and Cash Account is not a checking or savings account.
 We convey funds to partner banks who accept and maintain deposits, provide the interest rate, and provide FDIC insurance.
 Investment management and advisory services–which are not FDIC insured–are provided by Wealthfront Advisers LLC (“Wealthfront Advisers”), an SEC-registered investment adviser, and financial planning tools are provided by Wealthfront Software LLC (“Wealthfront”).

 Wealthfront, Wealthfront Advisers and Wealthfront Brokerage are wholly owned subsidiaries of Wealthfront Corporation.

 About the author(s)

-Joanna is a Senior Product Specialist at Wealthfront.
+Joanna is a Product Specialist Manager at Wealthfront.
 She is a licensed financial advisor in the U.S. and Australia, holding Series 7 and Series 66 licenses from FINRA.
 Before joining Wealthfront, Joanna worked at Dimensional Fund Advisors.
 View all posts by Joanna Lawson